Farmers Branch, Texas: History

 Farmers Branch was incorporated as a city after an election was held on February 23, 1946.
 William F. (Bill) Dodson was elected as the city's first mayor.
 The implementation of city services began immediately after incorporation.
 In the 1950 census, Farmers Branch had a population of 915.
 In 1956, a home-rule charter was approved that adopted a council-manager form of government.
 The rapid growth of the city during the 1950s was made apparent in the 1960 census, which recorded a total of 13,441 residents, a 1,369% increase over the 1950 figure.
 Most of the new residents commuted to nearby Dallas for employment.
 The population topped 27,000 by 1970.
 A variety of manufacturers producing items such as steel products, concrete, asphalt, cosmetics, and food products was operating in the city.
 The number of residents declined to 24,863 in 1980 and 24,250 in 1990.
 The falling population was offset, however, by the wide variety of businesses located in the city.
 Farmers Branch is home to a large number of corporations that have attained frontage along Interstate 635, the Dallas North Tollway, and Interstate 35E.
 Its Dallas North Tollway segment is part of the Platinum Corridor, and its land along Interstate 635 is an extension of the lengthy Irving Prairie office park.
-By 2000, the city's population had grown to 27,508.
-In 2017, the community elected the city's first millennial mayor, and by 2020 the city's population had grown to 35,991.
+By 2000, the city's population had grown to 27,508. and by 2020 the city's population had grown to 35,991.